-These pages provide information on the local Armed Forces Community Covenant that we have signed as well as a ‘signpost’ to organisations that can offer help and support.
+These pages provide information on the Armed Forces Covenant that we have signed as well as a ‘signpost’ to organisations that can offer help and support.

 The Dover District Community Covenant was launched on 04 June 2013.
-It is a living document and will be regularly revisited and updated.
+This is a live document that is subject to change.

 - Encourage the Armed Forces Community to help and support the wider community, whether through participation in events and joint projects, or other forms of engagement.

-Find out about applying for funding to support the Armed Forces community through the gov.uk website
+Find out about applying for funding to support the Armed Forces community through the gov.uk website.

 A list of organisations that have signed up to become an Armed Forces Covenant supporter.

 The Royal British Legion is looking for volunteers to support its work with the local Armed Forces Community.